ThingPulse/esp8266-spotify-remote/README.md

 A full OAuth 2.0 web flow is used to acquire the necessary access and refresh tokens to permit the user to control the player.
 In order to run this project on your device you will have to setup an application on Spotify's developer dashboard.

+## Features

+ - Artwork Download
+ - Control Player on touch screen: Play, Pause, Next, Prev
+ - Authentication and Authorization (OAuth 2.0 flow) On device.

 ## Recommended Hardware

 We developed this project specifically for our [ESP8266 Color Kit](https://thingpulse.com/product/esp8266-wifi-color-display-kit-2-4/).
 If you apreciate the hard work and our willingnes to open-source projects like these please support us by buying our hardware.

 [![ESP8266 Color Kit](https://thingpulse.com/wp-content/uploads/2018/01/BoxSmall.jpeg)](https://thingpulse.com/product/esp8266-wifi-color-display-kit-2-4/)

+## Contributions

+Please see [Contribution.md] if you want to contribute to this project.
+Contributions are more than welcome!